Skip to main content

 Having regard to the findings and the law, the court made the following judgments as regards the three heads of claim:

-As to the property at Lacy Street, again having held that Lorina did not intend to divest herself of the property at all, again the transfer of the same to Zeus could not amount to a valid gift.
+As to the property at Lacy Street, again having held that Lorina did not intend to divest herself of the property at all, the court held the transfer of the same to Zeus could not amount to a valid gift.
 Accordingly, the court made an order that the registry be rectified so as to show Lorina as being the proprietor of the property for the future, there plainly having been a mistake in registering Zeus as the proprietor of the property.

 Conclusion